Waterhall Park

 Accessibility

-There is a hard surface path that runs around the park perimeter.
+There is a hard surface path that runs around the park perimeter with some gentle slopes.
 The lower path adjacent to the river is at times of high rainfall subject to flooding.

 Explore parks nearby